Our Adoption Process

 The Home Visit

 If you have not adopted from us before, a member of the Home Visit Committee will bring his or her personal dog to your home.
 The purpose of the home visit is to notice and alert you to any possible areas of your home or yard that may either pose a danger to a fast-moving greyhound or present an irresistible temptation to an inquisitive (and very tall) dog with a long tail.
 The volunteer can answer any questions you may have thought of since the office visit.
 After the home visit report is filed, your Application is submitted to the Adoption Committee for approval.
-Upon approval, it’s time for the final (and hardest) step – picking out your greyhound (actually, it is usually the greyhound who picks out his family).
+Upon approval and depending whether we have fully vetted any available greyhounds who we think will suit your family and your lifestyle, it’s time for the final (and hardest) step – picking out your greyhound (actually, it is usually the greyhound who picks out his family).

-Based on your Application, office interview and Home Visit Reports, the Adoption Committee will have several dogs to recommend to you.
-During the process, we ask that you not fall madly in love with a particular dog you may see on the website (difficult as that may be) since there is no guarantee that dog will be available when you are ready to adopt or that the dog is suitable for your home.
+Based on your Application, office interview, Home Visit Reports and references, the Adoption Committee will have several dogs to recommend to you.
+During the process, we ask that you not fall madly in love with a particular dog you may see on the website (difficult as that may be) since there is no guarantee that that dog will be available when you are ready to adopt or that the dog is suitable for your home.
 Keep an open mind – on more than one occasion (probably closer to hundreds) a family comes in determined to leave with a small brindle female and departs joyfully with an 80-pound black male because he is THEIR DOG!!

 Because adopting a greyhound is a very serious matter, GPA-Houston and the adopter(s) enter into an adoption contract that sets forth both parties’ rights and duties, a copy of which is furnished to the adopter.